We’ve had the Good Guys, but now it’s time for Part II of my current Middle-earth infatuation – my Evil force, the Fell Kingdom of Angmar.

 When I finally settled on Angmar as my priority faction3, I tried to factor in a few other considerations – how the spirits and spectres would fit into the list, how the Cave (or Hill) Trolls would fit into things and the nature of the land of the Kingdom of Angmar – what that meant for basing and theme.
 In the end, I drew a little bit of inspiration from my time playing The Lord of the Rings Online and a little bit of inspiration from Battle for Middle-earth II.
 Alongside the fluff for Buhrdur and the Hill Trolls, I pictured my army as a marauding horde of Orcs and Trolls, roaming the gloomy, chilly hills and munro’s of Angmar – a muted, dead place with the only flickers of colour coming from the ghostly apparitions of my spirits.

 This turned out to be an incredibly fortuitous decision as far as preserving my own sanity was concerned – painting 46 Orcs is slog, and corners had to be cut.
-I’ll confess, I actually cheated a little bit with the Orcs – using a method that I’ve used before for my Skaven Clanrats – and most of these Orcs I bought off of eBay ‘Pro Painted’.
-It’s a little bit of a cheat, but I find that you’ve got a huge number of miniatures to get through, it’s often worth getting used minis that are not quite up to code yet, but that save you from having to manually lay the base coats on 10s and 20s of near identical miniatures.
-These Orcs were actually in better shape than most ‘Pro Painted’ miniatures that I start with, but they still required a good bit of TLC.
+To that end, I cheated a little bit with the Orcs, employing a method that I’ve used before for my Skaven Clanrats.
+Most of these Orcs were ‘pro painted’ models that I bought off of eBay second hand.
+I find that you’ve got a huge number of miniatures to get through, it’s often worth getting used minis that have the colours down already, but are maybe not quite up to scratch.
+You still get to do all the fun bits like edge highlighting, but it shaves hours of blocking in colours at the basecoat stage off of the process.

 By the end, I had a grim horde of 46 Mordor Orcs painted to a level that I was content to game with, clear of mould lines and other unsightly blemishes.
 By the time I unified all of their bases, they really felt like I had made them my own – and it only really took one Saturday to get through them all.